intranda/goobi-workflow/Goobi/src/main/webapp/uii/templatePG/css/src/README.md

 npm install

 #: Develop: watch src and compile css into dist (sass files only)
+#: This tasks copies css into the corresponding Tomcat directory
+#: It might be necessary to adjust the file paths in `package.json`
 npm start

 #: Build: compile sass and transform css with postcss